 “Fine,” she said.
-“How about I sleep in the basement where I can sweat to death and listen to the rats?
+“How about I sleep in the basement?
+I can sweat to death.
 You would like that, wouldn’t you?
 You sick old man.”

-She sat on the other side of the bed, with her back facing me and her arms crossed, and she pouted.
+She sat on the other side of the bed.
+She faced her back to me.
+Her arms were crossed.
+She was probably pouting.

 I knew what would come next.
-She called her father, with me in the room.
-He made her hand me the phone, and he scolded me with a lecture about the importance of compromises, which was what I had been trying to teach her about all along:
+She picked up the phone to call Papa.
+It was the middle of the night.
+He made her hand me the phone.
+He lectured me about the importance of compromises.
+I’d been trying to teach her that.

 “To the basement.
-I should’ve wished for another wedding.”
+I should’ve wished for another wife.”

 “What genie?
 What’re you talking about?”

-“This genie, his name is Amarabu.
+“This genie named Amarabu.
 I met him on the train.
-He’s this kid, about fifteen.
-Well, he looks fifteen, but he can fly, so I guess he’s ageless.
-I thought he was some punk from Oakland.
-So when you were sleeping, he showed up in the bedroom.”
+He looks about fifteenish, but he’s actually ageless.
+And he can levitate.
+I thought he was some punk kid from Oakland.
+So when you were sleeping, he showed up in our bedroom.”

-“He said what you think a genie might say.
+“He said what a genie would say.
 I didn’t know this, but the word ‘genie’ is a slur.”